GilangPramata/E-commerce-Multivitamin-Sales/README.md

 # E-commerce, Multivitamin Sales

-## Deskripsi Proyek
+## Project Overview
-Proyek ini bertujuan sebagai laporan mingguan penjualan produk suplemen kesehatan berdasarkan kategori produk, lokasi cabang penjualan, dan analisa penjualan terkait diskon.
-Laporan ini ditujukan untuk Divisi Marketing dan Sales guna mengevaluasi performa penjualan cabang, platform distribusi, dan segmen produk yang kurang terdistribusi, untuk memperbaiki strategi penjualan dan distribusi produk.
+Developed a weekly sales reporting system for health supplement products, analyzing sales performance by product category, sales branch location, and discount impact.
+The insights support the Sales and Marketing divisions in evaluating branch performance, distribution platform efficiency, and underperforming product segments to refine sales and distribution strategies.

-## Pengguna/Penerima Output
+## Target Audience
-- Divisi Marketing dan Sales
+- Sales and Marketing Departments

-## Output
+## Deliverables
-- Analisis data serta visualisasi dalam bentuk plot untuk evaluasi lebih lanjut oleh divisi marketing & sales.
+- Data analysis and visualization through plots for further evaluation.
-- Insight penjualan mingguan berdasarkan kategori suplemen, lokasi cabang, dan evaluasi diskon.
+- Weekly sales insights by supplement category, sales branch, and discount effectiveness.

 ## Teknologi dan Library yang Digunakan
-- **Docker**: Sistem terpadu yang menjalankan Elasticsearch, Airflow, dan Kibana.
+- **Docker**: Integrated environment running Elasticsearch, Airflow, and Kibana.
-- **Database**: PostgreSQL untuk penyimpanan dan pembuatan tabel data awal.
+- **Database**: PostgreSQL for data storage and initial table creation.
 - **Library Python**:
-  - `pandas`, `datetime`, `timedelta` untuk manipulasi dan pengelolaan data waktu.
+  - `pandas`, `datetime`, `timedelta` Time series data manipulation and management.
-  - `sqlalchemy` dan `psycopg2` untuk koneksi dan operasi pada database PostgreSQL.
+  - `sqlalchemy` dan `psycopg2` Database connectivity and operations with PostgreSQL.
-  - `airflow` dan `PythonOperator` untuk pengelolaan workflow otomatis.
+  - `airflow` dan `PythonOperator` Workflow automation and pipeline orchestration.
-  - `elasticsearch` dan `helpers` untuk indexing dan pencarian data.
+  - `elasticsearch` dan `helpers` Data indexing and search capabilities.
-- **Visualisasi**: Kibana untuk dashboard visualisasi data interaktif.
+- **Visualisasi**: Kibana for interactive, real-time data dashboards.

-## Ringkasan Temuan
+## Key Findings
-- **Pendapatan per Negara**:
+- **Revenue by Country**:
-  - Kanada memiliki pendapatan tertinggi sekitar $31,394,319 dengan diskon rata-rata 12.5%.
+  - Canada leads with revenue ~$31.4M and average discount 12.5%.
-  - UK menyusul dengan pendapatan sekitar $30,815,841 pada diskon rata-rata 12.4%.
+  - UK follows with ~$30.8M at 12.4% average discount.
-  - USA memiliki pendapatan terendah sekitar $29,442,962 dengan diskon rata-rata 12.5%.
+  - USA records the lowest revenue (~$29.4M) despite a similar average discount (12.5%).
-- **Dampak COVID-19 pada Penjualan**:
+- **Impact of COVID-19**:
-  - Pada masa pandemi, terjadi peningkatan signifikan pada segmen seperti Vitamin (+30-40%) dan Sleep Aid (+25%) karena kebutuhan kesehatan dan gangguan tidur selama lockdown.
+  - Sales of Vitamins (+30–40%) and Sleep Aids (+25%) surged during the pandemic due to increased health awareness and sleep disruption.
-  - Segmen Performance dan Protein mengalami penurunan penjualan selama pandemi.
+  - Sales of Performance and Protein segments declined during lockdowns.
-  - Setelah pandemi, terjadi normalisasi penjualan dengan beberapa segmen seperti Sleep Aid tetap mengalami peningkatan.
+  - Post-pandemic, most segments normalized, though Sleep Aids remain above pre-pandemic levels.
-- **Analisa Diskon**
+- **Discount Analysis**
-  Diskon di ketiga negara cenderung stabil dan tidak menjadi faktor utama pendapatan; volume penjualan dan harga produk lebih dominan.
+  Discounts remained stable across countries and are not a primary driver of revenue; unit volume and pricing have a greater impact.
-- **Rekomendasi Strategi**
+- **Strategic Recommendations**
-  - USA perlu strategi baru untuk meningkatkan pendapatannya, mengingat potensi pasar yang besar.
+  - Implement new market strategies for the USA to tap into its high-potential market.
-  - Fokus pada peningkatan distribusi dan promosi produk yang stagnan atau menurun seperti Fat Burner dan Amino Acid.
+  - Re-evaluate distribution and promotional efforts for stagnant or declining products (e.g., Fat Burner, Amino Acid).
-  - Kemungkinan menggabungkan diskon produk terkait (misal Protein + Hydration, Omega + Herbal) untuk meningkatkan penjualan.
+  - Test bundled promotions (e.g., Protein + Hydration, Omega + Herbal) to boost cross-selling.

-## Cara Penggunaan
+## Usage Instructions
-1. Jalankan sistem terpadu menggunakan Docker yang mencakup Elasticsearch, Airflow, dan Kibana.
+1. Launch the integrated system using Docker (Elasticsearch, Airflow, Kibana).
-2. Siapkan database PostgreSQL dan buat tabel data sesuai dengan kebutuhan proyek.
+2. Set up a PostgreSQL database and create the required data tables.
-3. Gunakan skrip Python ETL untuk ekstraksi, transformasi, dan pemuatan data ke PostgreSQL dan Elasticsearch.
+3. Run Python ETL scripts to extract, transform, and load data into PostgreSQL and Elasticsearch.
-4. Jalankan DAG Airflow untuk otomatisasi pipeline data dan refresh visualisasi di Kibana.
+4. Execute Airflow DAGs to automate pipeline processing and refresh Kibana dashboards.
-5. Akses dashboard Kibana untuk melihat hasil visualisasi dan analisa penjualan.
+5. Access the Kibana dashboard for real-time visualizations and sales analytics.